 The young reader is just beginning to get comfortable reading on his own.
 Making the story easy to understand and follow along is essential.

-The book should have a full story (narrative) arc.
+The book should have a whole story (narrative) arc.

 Popular topics include friendship, inclusion, school, bullying, being yourself, and achieving goals.
 The topics need to be relatable to kids in grammar school.